January Top 10 Activities

 This lighthouse was completed in 1971 and replaced a light vessel which had marked the Royal Sovereign Shoal since 1875.
 It is of concrete construction and was built in two sections on the beach at Newhaven.
 The base and vertical pillar section were floated into position and sunk on to a levelled area of the sea bed and the upper cabin section and superstructure were then floated over the pillar section.
 The pillar had an inner telescopic section which, when attached to the cabin, was jacked up 13 metres and locked into position.
 The underside of the cabin is well above the maximum wave height and the navigation light is 28 metres above sea level.

-Caldey Island lies about 3 miles off the south coast of Pembrokeshire facing the town and harbour of Tenby. it is 1½ miles long and less that ¾ mile wide.
+Caldey Island lies about 3 miles off the south coast of Pembrokeshire facing the town and harbour of Tenby. it is 1½ miles long and less than a ¾ mile wide.

 In 1131 the island was donated to the Benedictine monks from the Abbey of Tiron in France.
 In 1536 the monks were expelled from the island and it was not until 1906 that an Anglican Benedictine brotherhood bought the island and erected the present monastery.
 In the early 1920’s it was sold to the Order of the Reformed Cistercians.